Kentucky vs. Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 Tennessee Stats and Trends

-- In Tennessee's eight games this year, it has three wins against the spread.

-- The Volunteers have been underdogs by 3 points or more three times this season and have not covered the spread once.
+- The Volunteers have covered the spread once this season when underdogs by 1 point or more (in five chances).

-- Tennessee's games this season have hit the over on five of eight set point totals (62.5%).
+- Tennessee's games this season have gone over the total in five out of eight opportunities (62.5%).

-- When Tennessee records more than 20.8 points, it is 3-4 against the spread and 4-3 overall.
+- When Tennessee puts up more than 20.8 points, it is 3-4 against the spread and 4-3 overall.

-- Tennessee is 3-5 against the spread and 4-4 overall when the team picks up over 335.5 yards.
+- When Tennessee picks up over 335.5 yards, the team is 3-5 against the spread and 4-4 overall.

 - The Volunteers have turned the ball over eight times this season, four more turnovers than the Wildcats have forced (4).